MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 - **requestProtocolVersion**  The version of the Omaha protocol.
 Compatible clients MUST provide a value of '3.0'.
 Compatible clients must always transmit this attribute.
 Default: undefined.
 - **requestRequestId**  A randomly-generated (uniformly distributed) GUID, corresponding to the Omaha request.
 Each request attempt should have (with high probability) a unique request id.
 Default: ''.
 - **requestSessionCorrelationVectorBase**  A client generated random MS Correlation Vector base code used to correlate the update session with update and CDN servers.
 Default: ''.
 - **requestSessionId**  A randomly-generated (uniformly distributed) GUID.
-Each single update flow (e.g. update check, update application, event ping sequence) should have (with high probability) a single unique session ID.
+Each single update flow (for example, update check, update application, event ping sequence) should have (with high probability) a single unique session ID.
 Default: ''.
 - **requestTestSource**  Either '', 'dev', 'qa', 'prober', 'auto', or 'ossdev'.
-Any value except '' indicates that the request is a test and should not be counted toward normal metrics.
+Any value except '' indicates that the request is a test and shouldn't be counted toward normal metrics.
 Default: ''.
 - **requestUid**  A randomly-generated (uniformly distributed) GUID, corresponding to the Omaha user.
 Each request attempt SHOULD have (with high probability) a unique request id.
 Default: ''.